 What are feelings for?

-Calvin Banyan has written an amazingly perceptive book using this title.
-I have had the privilege of working with him on various occasions in the USA and as a result have gained priceless insights into this fascinating subject, which I would like to share very briefly with you now.
+Calvin Banyan has written an amazingly perceptive book entitled The Secret Language of Feelings.
+I have had the privilege of training with him in the USA many times in the past 17 years, and as a result have gained priceless insights into this fascinating subject, which I would like to share very briefly with you now.

 The key questions are: